General conditions for universality of Quantum Hamiltonians: Abstract

 \section{Abstract}

-{Analogue Hamiltonian simulation is a promising application of quantum computing in the NISQ era.
-Recent work has demonstrated the existence of \emph{universal} Hamiltonians -- simple spin lattice models that can simulate any other quantum many body system.
-Until now proofs of universality have relied on explicit constructions, which are shown to be able to replicate the physics of some arbitrary target Hamiltonian.
-In this work, we derive necessary and sufficient conditions for a family of Hamiltonians to be universal.
-The proof relies on complexity theoretic concepts -- leveraging the ability to encode quantum computation into the ground states of Hamiltonians.
-This offers a far simpler route to proving universality, and provides insight into the relationship between complexity and universality.}
+Recent work has demonstrated the existence of \emph{universal} Hamiltonians -- simple spin lattice models that can simulate any other quantum many body system to any desired level of accuracy.
+Until now proofs of universality have relied on explicit constructions, tailored to each specific family of universal Hamiltonians.
+In this work we go beyond this approach, and completely classify the simulation ability of quantum Hamiltonians by their complexity classes.
+We do this by deriving necessary and sufficient complexity theoretic conditions characterising universal quantum Hamiltonians.
+Although the result concerns the theory of analogue Hamiltonian simulation -- a promising application of near-term quantum technology -- the proof relies on abstract complexity theoretic concepts and the theory of quantum computation.
+As well as providing simplified proofs of previous Hamiltonian universality results, and offering a route to new universal constructions, the results in this paper give insight into the origins of universality.
+For example, finally explaining the previously noted coincidences between families of universal Hamiltonian and classes of Hamiltonians appearing in complexity theory.